#1 With a Bullet: How Many Bullet Points Per Job Should You Include on Your Resume?

 • Older positions may only need 1-2 bullet points.

-• If you held a job more than 10-15 years ago, omit the bullet points or leave it off your resume entirely.
+• If you held a job more than 10-15 years ago, leave it off your resume entirely unless it’s specifically relevant.

-• If it means the difference between keeping your resume under a page or going over, opt for fewer bullet points.
+• If it means keeping your resume under a page or going over, opt for fewer bullet points.

 Total number of bullets needed per job on a resume - an infographic